-On December 29, 2014 we entered into a consulting agreement with Morepro Marketing, Inc., which was submitted to the Commission on January 5, 2015.
-Under the terms of this agreement, we agree to pay Morepro Marketing, Inc. a minimum of \$675 per month, plus reimbursement of any expenses incurred by Morepro Marketing, Inc. There is a ninety-day minimum timeframe for each new client to cancel, after which either party can terminate after thirty days' notice.
-We currently pay \$675 per month, and will need to give at least thirty days' notice if we choose to cancel their services.
+On December 29, 2014 the Company entered into a consulting agreement with MorePro Marketing, Inc., which was submitted to the Securities and Exchange Commission on January 5, 2015.
+Under the terms of this agreement, the Company agreed to pay MorePro Marketing, Inc. a minimum of \$625 per month, plus reimbursement of any expenses incurred by MorePro Marketing, Inc. for the services of search engine optimization, network affiliate marketing, and weblogging services.
+There is a ninety-day minimum timeframe for each new client to cancel, after which either party can terminate after thirty days' notice.
+The Company currently pays \$625 per month.
+The agreement requires us to give at least thirty days' notice if we choose to cancel their services.

-Note 7 - Stockholders' Deficit
+Note 7 - Stockholders' Equity